Here is my 25 minute pregnancy yoga sequence suitable for the second and third trimester.

 Enjoy a little bit of time for you, your baby and nourish your body and mind.

-You deserve it mama, you are doing your most important work in growing and nurturing a little human! x
+You deserve it mama, you are doing your most important work in growing and nurturing a little human as you nurture and love yourself! x

 Enjoy and let me know how you get on.